Ongoing Silence from VRChat Leadership – Community Deserves Transparency

 …and your concerns are…?

-Thanks for asking.
+Thanks for asking @Table.
 My concerns are multi-layered, and they stem from ongoing patterns of neglect, exclusion, and mismanagement by VRChat leadership.

 I’ve reached out through multiple professional channels—LinkedIn, email—to address issues affecting user experience, representation, and moderation in VRChat.
 Not once has anyone responded.